KnowScratcher/MagFire/README.md

 I'm inspired by some youtuber making coil gun.
 So I decided to make one myself.

 ## What will it do?
+it's a toy that fires little metal ball. basically you can charge it with a battery and when you press fire, the ball will shoot out.

 - store energy in a capacitor
 - fire a metal ball when the button is pressed

 # Design